carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .language-python}

-Now that we have the information we will save it in the dataFrame `simplex_list`
+Now that we have the information we will save it in the dataframe `simplex_list`
 ~~~
 data = {
     't_birth': births,